 In John 15 Jesus calls Himself the vine and we are the branches – we have to be connected to Him.
 Romans 11 has us as branches being grafted into “the olive tree” so we can grow.

 Branches are for reproduction; the fruit will form on them.
 So, if we look at Jesus as the Branch – He was to produce fruit.
-If we consider ourselves as the branch, it is our duty to produce fruit!
+If we consider ourselves as the branch, we must produce fruit!

 Fruit Wheat or oak trees, a plant is about producing fruit (or seed).
 Good fruit, bad fruit, or not producing fruit there are many parables about fruit in the Gospels.
 We always tend to think of the fruit of the Spirit, but in context with my Kingdom series is Matthew 21:43 – the kingdom of God can be taken from you and given to people who will produce ITS fruit.